Our Reverse Osmosis Drinking Water System (Review)

 Why not install the system under your sink?

 We have a lot happening under our kitchen sink… the sink itself is oversized and takes up the majority of the base cabinet, and we have a large garbage disposal as well.
 Combine that with cleaning supplies and other everyday items- we just didn’t have adequate space for it in the cabinet.
 Therefore, we installed it below that cabinet in my prop closet… which is actually located in our basement.
-It worked out perfect because when it comes time to renovate our basement kitchen, we can easily access the system and have a filtered tap in the downstairs kitchen as well.
+It worked out perfect because when it came time to renovate our basement kitchen, we could easily access the system and have a filtered tap in the downstairs kitchen as well.

 Why does Emmett add minerals to his water?